muzairkhattak/ConvNext-FGVC/README.md

     </li>
   </ul>

-This code repo is forked and modified from official [ConvNeXt repository](https://github.com/facebookresearch/ConvNeXt) This repo was mainly designed to make a strong ConvNeXt teacher model trained on FGVC dataset and use it to distill knowledge into DeiT model.
-Please refer here to our DeiT Knowledge distillation repository for complete project details.
+This repo was mainly designed to make a strong ConvNeXt teacher model trained on FGVC dataset and use it to distill knowledge into DeiT model.
+Please refer here to [our DeiT Knowledge distillation](https://github.com/MUKhattak/DeiT_ConvNeXt_KnowledgeDistillation) repository for complete project details.

 ## Requirements and Installation
 We have tested this code on Ubuntu 20.04 LTS with Python 3.8.